 IMPORTANT: If you take prescription medication, ask your doctor if you need to take extra care in hot weather.

 What is the “heat index?”

 The heat index tells you how it feels outside in the shade.
 It is not the same as the outside temperature.
 The heat index is a measurement of how hot it feels when relative humidity is combined with the effects of the air temperature.
-Maryland will issue a Heat Advisory for a heat index greater than 105°F.
+The National Weather Service will issue a Heat Advisory for a heat index greater than 105°F.

 How can I prevent heat-related illnesses?

 - When the heat index is high, stay indoors as much as possible.